 Afternoon: Mavrovo National Park

-Drive northwest from Matka through Tetovo (optional stop at the Painted Mosque — 15 minutes, free) and into Mavrovo National Park.
+Drive northwest from Matka through Tetovo — optional 15-minute stop at the Painted Mosque, free — and into Mavrovo National Park.
 The approach through the Radika River valley is one of the most scenic drives in the country.
+Key sights include Lake Mavrovo (artificial reservoir with a mountain backdrop), the partially submerged Church of St. Nicholas (bell tower emerging from the lake surface), and Sveti Jovan Bigorski Monastery 20 km north of the lake — one of Macedonia's finest frescoed churches.

 Evening: Dinner in Mavrovo village or at a guesthouse near the lake.
 Traditional Macedonian mountain food — lamb, grilled cheese, fresh bread.